TheJurmikDev/Rust-Start/README.md

 The project contains the following examples:

 1. **Basic Output (`hello`)**
-   Demonstration of simple text output using `println!`.
+   Simple text output using `println!`.

 2. **Arithmetic (`math`)**
-   Example of basic arithmetic operations with functions.
+   Example of basic operations with functions.

 3. **Conditions (`condition`)**
    Use of `if-else` to check variable values.

 4. **Loops (`counter`, `whileloop`, `forloop`)**
    - Infinite loop with `break`.
-   - `while` loop for conditional iteration.
+   - `while` loop for conditional repeating.
-   - `for` loop for iterating over a range.
+   - `for` loop for repeaing over a range.

 5. **Structures (`structure`, `rectanglee`)**
    - Definition and usage of custom data structures (`struct`).
    - Implementation of methods for structs.

 6. **Ownership (`ownership`)**
-   Demonstration of Rust's ownership model with strings.
+   Rust's ownership model with strings.

 7. **Error Handling (`error`)**
    Example of handling file operations with `match` and error handling.